top of page

 Environmental Education Internship

-The Environmental Education Intern position is a part-time, unpaid, seasonal position lasting between 4-6 months and may include some holidays, weekends, evening, and event hours.
+The Environmental Education Intern position is a part-time, unpaid, seasonal position lasting 4 months and may include some holidays, weekends, evening, and event hours.
 Typically, the Environmental Education Intern works a 3-day, 24 hour work week with occasional events or programs, not to exceed 30 hours.
 The goal of this position is to provide well-rounded experience to build towards a career in Environmental Education and Outreach.

 Duties include: